almaz-yusupov/project-start-template/README.md

 And then just launch the gulp, deafult task launchs browser-sync and watch-functions to track all your *.html, *css, *.sass, *.js files.

 If you are using scss-syntax, correct the mask in the gulpfile in next tasks: -sass  -sass:build  -watch.

+    JS-files of your using pluggins for best optimization should be plugged in gulpfile.js, for CSS-files created '_libs.sass' in the directory '/app/sass/'

 Task "build" compiles, minifies and moves the project to directory 'dist'.
 All dependences of project's root structure can be seemed in gulpfile.js.